 Democracy Volunteers receives no state funding and all our observers give their time voluntarily.
 They attend elections either with the funding of the organisation’s grants or at their own cost if it is in their local area or on one of our international observations.
 We receive regular support through personal donations from our supporters as well as individual fund raising events by Democracy Volunteers and individual supporters.
 We have also received support through grants and work undertaken.

-In 2018, The Joseph Rowntree Reform Trust Ltd. has awarded us a grant for our project to assess access to voting and electoral fraud in the local elections in which we will assess family voting.
+In 2018 and 2019, The Joseph Rowntree Reform Trust Ltd. has awarded us grants for our project to assess access to voting and electoral fraud in the local elections in which we will assess family voting.
 This focuses on stopping or ameliorating the potentially negative impacts of the requirement for the use of ID to vote.
-We received two similar grants in 2017.
+We received two similar grants in 2017 from the Trust.

 In 2018, Democracy Volunteers hosted a team of international election observers from Eastern Europe, funded by the International Elections Study Centre, based in Vilnius Lithuania.
 The observers attended a series of meetings with election authorities and attended polling stations on May 3rd for the local elections.

 The University of Exeter’s annual fund has funded two of our projects.
 The first was during the 2015 UK General Election in the Camborne & Redruth and Exeter constituencies.